 In addition to music, Mr. McWeeney is an opinion columnist whose polemical writings have been featured in state and national newspapers, and has been cited in CNN, The Atlantic, and the Indian newspaper Rising Nepal.
 In 2019, he was the subject for Southern Connecticut State University's national television commercial.
 In 2020, Mr. McWeeney received a Grammy nomination for his part in David Darling’s album Homage to Kindness.

 Current projects include two books on education, a piece for string quartet and upright bass, a piece for percussion ensemble and multiple percussion, the writing and publishing of unfinished music of David Darling for producer Mickey Houlihan, a symphony for the University of California—San Diego Chamber Orchestra, music for the University of Northern Colorado Chamber Choir, and studio work for bassist Kenny Passarelli.

-Mr. McWeeney is also the owner of McWeeney Aquatic Consulting, LLC and is licensed to practice in Connecticut.
+Mr. McWeeney is also the owner of McWeeney Aquatic Consulting, LTP, LLC, and is licensed to practice in Connecticut.
 His firm specializes in aquatic programming, development, and services for both aquatic industry workers and facilities.